danielharrell/open-eyes-lect-2017-18/Open.md

 a self-existing image.[^Bergson]

-We can read this passage, I think, as an account of how being open is not just possible, but present, in what Bergson calls common sense.
-For there is nothing in common sense on this account, not even the self, to enclose our openness to the world, and turn the way things are, however they are, into the way they merely seem.
-Instead, the way things seem *is* the way things are, and claims to the contrary sound incredible.
+We can read this passage, I think, as an account of how being open is present, in what Bergson calls common sense.
+For there is nothing in common sense on this account, not even the self, to enclose our openness to the world, and separate the way things seem from the way things are.
+Instead, for common sense, the way things seem *is* the way things are, and claims to the contrary sound incredible.
 We are open to the world, without being enclosed, as a matter of course.

+But even this gloss on the passage falls short, I think, of what it suggests about the presence of openness.
+For there is nothing in Bergson's account to indicate that the speculations of philosophy leave common sense untouched because they are wrong.
+It is more as if they have no power, wrong or right, to inform common sense.
+And what this suggests, I think, is that openness has a presence that tells us nothing about its possibility.
+It might well be impossible, for all we know; and yet it would still be present, and could still be described---just as Bergson, a philosopher himself, describes common sense.

+- Turn now to seminar.
+Perhaps frame as another example of openness, but with the same character as common sense.
+  A deeper example.
+Or perhaps: common sense might mislead us into thinking the presence of openness is shallow rather than deep.
+Or something unthinking and purely receptive.
+Rather than thoughtful and active.

+- We have a vocabulary for talking about seminar outside of seminar (like "the examining of opinions") but inside seminar this vocabulary is beside the point.
+Or even more exactly: to use it is not a way of advancing the conversation, but of interrupting it, or even of bringing it to a halt.
+Not just words like "claim" or "opinion" or "thought", but that was interesting, that was helpful, etc. We enclose the seminar and its openness in this vocabulary.

+- The table is not enclosed, or covered, but open.
+So large, to seat all of us around it, that most of lays bare.

+- What you say in the conversation is not opining, or asserting, but venturing.
+Put something forward to be taken up, and built upon: metaphors of the hand, of contact, of reaching beyond the self, non-spectatorial.
+As if what we said were tangible rather than ethereal.

+From Statement of St. John's Program, about seminar:

+first,all opinions must be heard and explored, however sharply they may clash; second, every opinion must be supported by argument

+- Goes somewhere, but not to a destination.

+- Thought is yours, but said to be made ours, about something.

+- This vocabulary is borrowed from the philosophical lexicon.
+(Perhaps look at earlier draft for list of words; and perhaps look at Oakeshott essay.)
+It is a lexicon that separates seeming from being.

+- Look below at how I was describing seminar.
+(Or is this stuff now in a leftover file?)

+- Giving names to what we say, or what we think, is not a way of putting them forth, or taking them up.
+It is not a way of making a place for them on the table.
+But what, without a name, is the "what"?

+    - Seminar: From outside seminar it may seem we merely express points of view; but from inside seminar, to hear what you say this way would be to miss your point, or even dismiss your point.
+What you said takes precedence over why you said it, just as why you said it in terms of reasons, takes precedence over why you said it in terms of symptoms.
+For the point you try to make, is not the point from which you make it, but at the other end, infinitely far away.
+Words are not simply signs of something, but symbols for something else.
+They are about something, even if also from something.

+- seminar: What we bring to the table is one thing; what happens at the table, in front of everyone, is another thing.
+    - Seminar: To listen as if I had a point of view is not to appreciate my point, but to dismiss.
+This point like the point of perspective.
+Point I am trying to make is not the point of which I make it.
+Point I am trying to make not meant to reflect my point of view but transcend it.

+- In seminar, something on the table, not just in the chairs.

+- Perhaps for "what" I can use what I say or think is *about*.

+- Once we leave names behind, we move from how things seem to how things are; or rather: how things seem *become* how they are, as any name that divides them is left behind.

+- Somewhere incorporate the idea that we are open in the conversation by leaving the self behind.
+It isn't enough to acknowledge each other, or our points, in a seminar.

+- Perhaps I could use this distinction: I have bringing my point of view to bear on the conversation, but this point is different from, and in a sense opposite from, the point I am trying to make.

+- In first catalog, we had tutorials, and seminars, and laboratories, lectures, and a reading list, but we did not have conversations.
+Or rather, we had them, presumably, but no mention of them appears in the first catalog; and I like to think their importance to our way of learning was discovered over time rather than invented on the spot.
+  But there is a kind of chasm between what happens in a seminar conversation and what we say happens.   is means our way of describing this importance is borrowed.

+And if we ask the question how being open is present, then, But since ere we have another paradox,
+Nor is this the only description that might be made of openness in this sense.
+(Common, as shared.
+Examples.)

+But now
+suppose we if
+we accept this description, and then ask *how* is it present,

+- Passage would still be true, even if philosophical speculation were sound; it leaves common sense untouched.

+- Separate presentness from possibility in this.
+Passage about the presence of openness.
+Not just in description of sameness of seeming and being, but in the immunity of common sense to speculation.

+This is most obvious in Bergson's description of the content in common sense, which we might gloss

+- Here introduce "common", as self-transcendence, and go straight to seminar.
+Then music.
+Then Lobachevski.

+But common sense, so described, can sound naive, especially if we are fond of philosophical speculation.
+Yet this, I think, is almost the opposite of what Bergson intends by the contrast between them.
+The difference between speculation and sense, in this passage, is something like the difference between the otherworldly and the worldly.
+Or like the difference, to recall *Middlemarch* again, between Dorothea and her sister Celia.
+And when common sense is astonished at the news that how things seem is not how they are, it is like the astonishment of Celia at the news of her sister's engagement to Causabon: it is not naive of common sense, but knowing, to be astonished.
+For why deny what is plain as day?
+Causabon is clearly unsuited for Dorothea, even if she refuses to see it; just as things more generally clearly show what they are, even if a philosopher refuses to see it.

+For the difference between seeming and being How things seem is no longer how they are, the astonishment of common sense is something like the astonishment , A better word than "naive" would be "worldly", And a better for common sense,

-But it is this claim we are more likely to find incredible, even from the standpoint of common sense.
+better term for it, I think, is worldly, in contrast to otherworldly.
+It is the virtue, to recall *Middlemarch* again, that Eliot attributes to Dorothea's sister, Celia, in contrast to Dorothea herself.
+The sense in which common sense takes how things seem is how things are it is this claim we are more likely to find incredible, even from the standpoint of common sense.
 For how could the way things seem be the way things are?
 And what is common sense, if not a lesson in their difference?
 And a lesson writ large in a book like *Middlemarch*?
 I need not be Dorothea to mistake one thing for another; and when I do, it is common sense to catch myself, and correct myself.
 Or if I see a pair of railroad tracks, or highway lines, converge to a point in the distance, I would lack common sense if I doubted they were parallel, despite their look.

 But this, I think, is the common sense that Bergson describes.
 His description, however, invites us to re-think